CleverCloud/documentation/content/doc/addons/elastic/_index.md

 The Elastic Stack is Elasticsearch, Kibana, Beats, and Logstash (also known as the ELK Stack).
 Reliably and securely take data from any source, in any format, then search, analyze, and visualize it in real time.
 Find out more about it on [Elastic's website](https://www.elastic.co/products/elastic-stack).

-Provisioning the Elastic Stack addon on Clever Cloud will give you an Elasticsearch instance, Kibana and an APM server.
+Provisioning the Elastic Stack add-on on Clever Cloud will give you an Elasticsearch instance, Kibana and an APM server.

 ## Versions